bluesky-social/social-app/README.md

 ## Development Resources

 This is a [React Native](https://reactnative.dev/) application, written in the TypeScript programming language.
-It builds on the `atproto` TypeScript packages (like [`@atproto/api`](https://www.npmjs.com/package/@atproto/api)), code for which is also on open source, but in [a different git repository](https://github.com/bluesky-social/atproto).
+It builds on the `atproto` TypeScript packages (like [`@atproto/api`](https://www.npmjs.com/package/@atproto/api)), the code for which is also on open source, but in [a different git repository](https://github.com/bluesky-social/atproto).

 There is a small amount of Go language source code (in `./bskyweb/`), for a web service that returns the React Native Web application.

-The [Build Instructions](./docs/build.md) are a good place to get started with the app itself.
+The [Build Instructions](./docs/build.md) are a good starting point to work with the app.

 The Authenticated Transfer Protocol ("AT Protocol" or "atproto") is a decentralized social media protocol.
-You don't *need* to understand AT Protocol to work with this application, but it can help.
+While you don't *need* to understand AT Protocol to work with this application, but it can help.
 Learn more at:

 - [Overview and Guides](https://atproto.com/guides/overview)
 - [Github Discussions](https://github.com/bluesky-social/atproto/discussions) 👈 Great place to ask questions
 - [Protocol Specifications](https://atproto.com/specs/atp)
 - [Blogpost on self-authenticating data structures](https://blueskyweb.xyz/blog/3-6-2022-a-self-authenticating-social-protocol)

-The Bluesky Social application encompasses a set of schemas and APIs built in the overall AT Protocol framework.
-The namespace for these "Lexicons" is `app.bsky.*`.
+The Bluesky Social application encompasses a set of schemas and APIs built within the overall AT Protocol framework.
+The namespace for these "Lexicons" is app.bsky.*.

 ## Contributions